 San José, capital of Costa Rica, is a city located in the central valley of the Cordillera de Talamanca.
-This is where you will arrive by plane from France, and here you will also need to pick up your rental car.
+This is where you will arrive by plane from France, and here you will also need to pick up your rental car at the international airport.
 Once this is done, set out to visit the city that stands out from the rest by the presence of numerous buildings dating from the Spanish colonial era.
 We take you on a guided tour of the 5 most beautiful places in the city.

 By car, park in one of the many guarded car parks near the Cathedral or the National Theater.
 Count around 1000 CRC (= € 1.5) per hour.
 Give your license plate number to the parking attendant and he will give you a ticket in return to hand over when you return.
 Payment is made primarily in cash.